Timo Glock

-After leaving Formula One at the end of the season, Glock became a factory driver for BMW in the 2013 Deutsche Tourenwagen Masters, achieving his first DTM podium at the Red Bull Ring, and a first win at the season finale at the Hockenheimring.
+Glock raced briefly for Jordan in 2004 before exiting F1.
+He was then crowned GP2 Series champion in 2007 and graduated back to F1 with Toyota, finishing 10th in the World Drivers' Championship in both and with three podiums.
+After three seasons with Virgin and Marussia, Glock left Formula One and became a factory driver for BMW in the Deutsche Tourenwagen Masters, winning five races between 2013 and 2021.
+Glock returned to the DTM in 2025 with McLaren.

 Early career

 Born in Lindenfels, West Germany, Glock began his motorsport career in 1998 at the age of 15.
 He won several karting championships as well as the BMW ADAC Formula Junior Cup in 2000 and the Formula BMW ADAC Championship in 2001.
 In his first German Formula Three Championship season in 2002, he finished third in the standings en route to rookie of the year honours.
 In 2003, he competed in the Formula Three Euroseries, winning three races and scoring three other podium finishes, which were enough to place him in fifth position in the Championship.

 Formula One

 Glock driving for Jordan during free practice for the 2004 British Grand Prix.